raviproenca/Solar-Panels-System/README.md

 ---

-## Technologies Used
-- **Java**: Main programming language used for project development.
-- **Swing**: GUI library for building the graphical user interface.
-- **JSON**: Data reading and writing for information persistence (customers, projects, equipment).
-Obs: The file (dados.json) doesn't exist until you run the application for the first time.
-- **Exception Handling**: Implemented to ensure application stability and security during execution.

----

 ## Academic Context
 This project was developed during the **Object-Oriented Programming (OOP)** course at the **Federal University of Sergipe (UFS)**.
 The objective was to apply OOP concepts, exception handling, data persistence, and GUI development in a practical application.